-Middle schoolers are not simply older elementary school students or younger high school students.
-Rather, they are young men and women who, in their transition to the Upper School, are discovering that freedom and responsibility go hand-in-hand.
-In middle school, students are asked what kind of person they intend to become: What will motivate their decisions and choices?
-How will they use their energy and resources?
+In their transition to the Upper School, young men and women discover that freedom and responsibility go hand-in-hand.
+Middle School students are asked what kind of person they intend to become: What will motivate their decisions and choices?
+How will they use their energy and resources for the good of others?
 How will they develop the habits of their hearts and why?

 In addition to growing academically, Covenant’s middle schoolers have many opportunities to build relationships and mature socially.
 Grade-level trips to Baltimore and Washington, D.C., and an 8th grade dessert and dance with parents build connections during these formative years.
 Students’ emerging gifts and leadership skills are displayed during the annual Science Fair, Spelling Bee, and arts performances.

 Middle School faculty gifted in teaching adolescents provide an appropriate level of support, encouragement, and advocacy.